What is euthanasia?

 Furthermore, some religious figures suggest that suffering, however unbearable, may have value.
 It is advanced that suffering can have a place in God’s plan, in that it allows the sufferer to share in Christ’s agony and his redeeming sacrifice.
 In the 1980s, the then Pope, John Paul II, stated that “down through the centuries and generations it has been seen that in suffering, there is concealed a particular power that draws a person interiorly close to Christ, a special grace”.

 It is also important to note that these views are not shared by all religious people, including the South African Archbishop Desmond Tutu.
-Polls have also suggested that, contrary to the views espoused by some, 79% of religious people in the UK, support the idea of regulated ‘assisted dying’ for the terminally ill.
+Polls have also suggested that, contrary to the views espoused by church leaders, some 79% of religious people in the UK, support the idea of regulated ‘assisted dying’ for the terminally ill.

 Questions around consent

 The second body of argument marshalled against ‘assisted dying’ revolves around the issue of consent.

 It is argued that even if ‘assisted dying’ is limited to those diagnosed with a terminal illness, then that diagnosis might still be wrong, or the prognosis of how quickly the disease will progress, might be mistaken.
 Some opponents of legal reform suggest that periods of pain might be temporary, and that better alternatives in terms of medical care and the treatment of suffering may be available.

 Allied to these concerns around consent, campaigners express concerns that a person’s request for assisted dying may be a temporary ‘cry for help’, that they may be depressed, or confused.
 They argue the option of euthanasia may lead people to prematurely end their lives for the wrong reason, as the person feels that they are becoming a burden on others, or worse, they are pressured to feel this by their relatives for reasons not related to their own welfare.

 Campaigners for ‘assisted dying’ appear to accept a number of these concerns.